-Located in downtown Pittsburgh, adjacent to the Allegheny River, the 1.5 million square foot David L. Lawrence Convention Center (DLCC) is a symbol of the City's economic and environmental revitalization.
+Located in downtown Pittsburgh, adjacent to the Allegheny River, the 1.5 million square feet David L. Lawrence Convention Center (DLCC or Convention Center) is a symbol of the City's economic and environmental revitalization.
 The DLCC opened in 2003 and is owned by the Sports & Exhibition Authority of Pittsburgh and Allegheny County (SEA).
 The SEA contracts with SMG a/k/a ASM Global (ASM), a professional management company, for the day-to-day operations of the facility.